return_ in_ generative_ constructor

 Description

-#The analyzer produces this diagnostic when a generative constructor contains a return
+The analyzer produces this diagnostic when a generative constructor

 Example

-#The following code produces this diagnostic because the return
+The following code produces this diagnostic because the

 class C {